Spontaneous Collapse of the Wavefunction: A Testable Proposal Motivated by Discrete Physics: Comparison of CCQM with GRW/CSL

 The GRW model produces collapse by multiplying the wavefunction by a Gaussian in the three spatial coordinates of one of the particles.
 Since the tails of a Gaussian extend to infinity, this only ever approximately localizes the particle.
 If we accept that a particle is localized within some region only if the wavefunction goes to zero outside that region, then GRW does not achieve such localization.
-Indeed, if we consider the pointer of a measuring instrument that is in a superposition of possible outcomes prior to a measurement, then a GRW collapse does not bring about a reduction to a proper mixture of states but merely the same pre-measurement superposition with all but one component dramatically reduced.
-This is the so-called tails problem; \citet{mcqueen2015} identifies four variants of this problem in dynamical collapse models.
+If we consider the pointer of a measuring instrument that is in a superposition of possible outcomes prior to a measurement, then a GRW collapse does not bring about a reduction to a proper mixture of states but merely the same pre-measurement superposition with all but one component dramatically reduced.
+These are two aspects of the so-called tails problem; \citet{mcqueen2015} identifies four variants of this problem in dynamical collapse models.
 Given that physical collapse theories take a realist view towards the wavefunction, we should not ignore the dynamical evolution of the tails.
-Since CCQM is based on a discrete physics where wavefunction amplitudes become equal to zero once they fall below a certain threshold, particles can be localized within a finite region and the tails of the wavefunction can be eliminated.
+GRW/CSL models fall foul of these tails problems \citep[12--14]{mcqueen2015}.
+Since CCQM is based on a discrete physics where wavefunction amplitudes become equal to zero once they fall below a certain threshold, the tails will not be of infinite extent, and all particles will be localized within a finite region.
+McQueen argues that collapse theories that solve the first three tails problem by a non-Gaussian collapse function that fully localizes particles within a finite region will result in wavefunctions that spread infinitely fast after collapse, and this may result in a conflict with relativity.
+He calls this the fourth tails problem \citep[p.\ 16]{mcqueen2015}.
+In CCQM, the localization comes about because of the discrete nature of the wavefunction and the Gaussian collapse function.
+After collapse, the wavefunction will expand with finite speed.
+This means that, unlike GRW, CCQM does not suffer from any of the four variants of the tails problem.